Operation Pamphlet: Preparations

 The Royal Navy also made preparations in late 1942 for the movement of the 9th Division back to Australia.
 Four large troop ships were allocated to the task, and the British Chiefs of Staff Committee initially proposed to Churchill that they sail across the Indian Ocean without a protective escort.
 However, as the eastern Indian Ocean was within range of Japanese warships based at Singapore and Japanese submarines had occasionally attacked ships near Aden, this was judged to be unacceptably risky, especially as it was not likely that the movement of so many soldiers could be kept secret.
 Moreover, transporting the division without an escort would have violated the long-standing policy of assigning at least one capital ship to protect troop convoys in this region, and would not have been accepted by the Australian government.
 In November, the Chiefs of Staff Committee decided to allocate an escort to the convoy, but did not specify what it should comprise.

 The ships assigned to carry the 9th Division to Australia were the converted ocean liners Aquitania, Île de France, Nieuw Amsterdam and Queen Mary; these four large vessels had previously carried Australian soldiers to the Middle East and other locations.
 The liners were heavily tasked transporting Allied military personnel across long distances, and arrived at Suez individually.
 Aquitania put in from Australia on 5 January, Queen Mary was reassigned from transporting American personnel across the Atlantic and arrived from the United Kingdom on 18 January, Nieuw Amsterdam completed one of her frequent voyages along the coast of East Africa on 31 January and Île de France arrived in late January.
 In addition to the four converted liners, the armed merchant cruiser HMS Queen of Bermuda was transferred from transport duties in the Indian Ocean to both augment the convoy's escort and embark Australian personnel.
-The four liners were armed with anti-aircraft guns manned by dedicated personnel, as well as two 6-inch guns each.
+The four liners were armed with anti-aircraft guns operated by dedicated personnel, as well as two 6-inch guns each.
 The operation to sail these vessels from Egypt to Australia together was designated Operation Pamphlet.